Kuldeep3330/2025_DSA/README.md

 8. 930.
 Binary Subarrays With Sum
 9. 713.
 Subarray Product Less Than K
 10. 2958.
 Length of Longest Subarray With at Most K Frequency
-11. count subarrays whre max element appears at least k times
+11. 2962.
+Count Subarrays Where Max Element Appears at Least K Times
 12. subarrays with k different integers
 13. get equal substrings
 14. find subarray with bitwise AND closest to k